boto/boto/boto/aws100/README.txt

-A Crash Course in AWS100 in Boto
+A Crash Course in CloudFront in Boto
 --------------------------------

-This new boto module provides an interface to Amazon's new Content Service, AWS100.
+This new boto module provides an interface to Amazon's new Content Service, CloudFront.

 Caveats: